couchbase/kv_engine/docs/BinaryProtocol.md

 don't exist the provided TTL should be used.
 The frame info contains no value (length = 0).

+##### ID:6 - Impersonate users extra privilege

+Extra privilege to inject into the impersonated users privilege set ( the authenticated process must hold the privilege in its effective set to avoid privilege escalation)

+Multiple privileges may be added by adding multiple frame info entries

 ### Response header

       Byte/     0       |       1       |       2       |       3       |